 Like the earth, a balanced and well-disciplined person resents not.
 He is comparable to an indakhīla.
-Like a pool, unsullied by mud, is he-to such a balanced one tipe's wanderings do not arise.
-We have the comparable to an indakhīla.
+Like a pool, unsullied by mud, is he-to such a balanced one tife's wanderings do not arise. (v.
+95)

-Calm is his mind, calm is his speech, calm is his action, who, rightly knowing, is wholly freed, perfectly peaceful, and equipoised. (v.
+Calm is his mind, calm is his speech, calm is his action, who, rightly knowing, is wholly freed, 447 perfectly peaceful, 448 and equipoised. (v.
 96)

-443. Nibbāna is deliverance from suffering (vimokkha).
+^{443.} Nibbāna is deliverance from suffering (vimokkha).
 It is called void because it is void of lust, hatred and ignorance, not because it is nothingness or annihilation.
 Nibbāna is a positive supramundane state which cannot be expressed in mundane words.
 It is signless because it is free from the signs of lust etc..
 Arahants experience Nibbānic bliss while alive.
 It is not correct to say that arahants exist after death, or do not exist after death, for Nibbāna is neither eternalism nor nihilism.
 In Nibbāna nothing is eternalised nor is anything, except passions, annihilated. arahants experience Nibbānic bliss by attaining to the fruit of arahantship in this life itself

-444. By indakhīla is meant either a column as firm and high as that of Sakka's, or the chief column that stands at the entrance to a city.
+^{444.} By indakhīla is meant either a column as firm and high as that of Sakka's, or the chief column that stands at the entrance to a city.